Acces-sh/daemon/.github/ISSUE_TEMPLATE/1-bug-report.md

 - type: textarea
   attributes:
   label: Other Software
-  description: If you're reporting a bug involving WSL's interaction with other applications, please tell us.
-What applications?
-What versions?
+  description: If you're reporting a bug involving Daemon's interaction with other applications, please tell us.
+What applications ?
+What versions ?
   placeholder: |
-  Docker Desktop (Windows), version 3.2.2 traceroute, Version: 1:2.0.21-1
+  OpenSSH
-  Visual Studio Code 1.54.3 with Remote-WSL Extension 0.54.6 MyCustomApplication
+  MyCustomApplication
   validations:
   required: false